mozilla-services/docs/source/aitc/lifeofanapp.rst

 6. Check the persistent local queue for entries.
 For an app install and uninstall, a PUT request must be made.
 If you get a successful response code, remove the item from the queue; if not, add it back to the tail.

   a) Keep track of the number of failures (for both GET and PUT requests).
 If they exceed a certain threshold, the client may choose to remove the item causing the failure from the queue.
-Additionally, the client must backoff exponentially when continous errors from the server are received.
+Additionally, the client must backoff exponentially when continuous errors from the server are received.

   b) If a PUT results in a 401, obtain a new token from the token server before processing the next item in the queue.